Welcome to the Onalaska Log Building

 Another outside demonstration includes training on setting up and using batter boards to level and square your foundation.
 You will save a ton of money doing your own foundation.

 Sign-in is at 8 am, class starts at 8:15 am and ends around 5 pm.
-Tuition is $250 per person ($225 per person for parties of 2 or more) and includes an outstanding pizza lunch provided by our local pizzarie.
+Tuition is $325 per person ($300 per person for parties of 2 or more) and includes an outstanding pizza lunch provided by our local pizzarie.
 We will have vegetarian, pepperoni, etc., to get everyone covered.
-To register for class, contact us via email firstname.lastname@example.org or phone 360-978-4962 and send a $50 deposit per person via Paypal or check at least two weeks before the class (2101 Hwy 508, Onalaska, WA 98570).
+To register for class, contact us via email firstname.lastname@example.org or phone 360-978-4962 and send a $50 deposit per person via Paypal or check (send to 2101 Hwy 508, Onalaska, WA 98570) at least two weeks before the class.
 Deposit will be refunded if your reservation is canceled more than one week before class.
 Balance due on day of class.
 We do not accept credit cards although we do take Paypal (Paypal address is email@example.com ).

 Please note, we have cats, so if you are badly allergic to cats, you should not attend the class.